LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ;; ==> 3628800
 ```

-There is main if statement that is called base condition.
+There is a main if statement that is called base condition.
 If the value `n` is less or equal 1 it
 stop recursion and return 1.
-If not it call itself recursively decreasing the value `n`.
+If not, it calls itself recursively decreasing the value `n`.

 You can also define recursion using named `let` syntax: